melvinzhang/garden/content/posts/coffee.md

 {"title": "Coffee", "tags": ["purchase"]}

+Tried Vietnamese coffee at Fat Saigon Boy outlet in Science Park

+Brewed with a metal filter (phin), see https://www.youtube.com/watch?v=HURkJz9N0QI

+In Singapore, phin and Vietnamese coffee power are imported by [Mei Le Pte Ltd](https://meile.com.sg/products)

-Ratio of water to coffee should be about 17:1
+Ratio of water to coffee should be about 14-18:1, consider 17:1 for drip coffee brewing

-Ground coffee is cheaper per gram as compared to coffee bags.
+Ground coffee is cheaper per gram as compared to coffee powder in prepackaged filter bags
-Vietnamese coffee made with phin is as strong as an expresso.

 Trung Nguyen
 * https://en.wikipedia.org/wiki/Trung_Nguy%C3%AAn